-Unlike THC, CBD is not addictive and is not harmful to health.
+Unlike THC, CBD is not addictive and harmless to health.

 Reasons for the Cannabidiol (CBD) Debate

 Since the start of 2018, dozens of stores offering cannabidiol (CBD) have opened their doors across France.
 Whether in Paris, Marseille, Grenoble, Caen, Besançon, or even Reims, CBD stores were very successful when they opened.
-CBD has been publicized as light cannabis which has largely contributed to the fashion effect but also has led to some ambiguity.
+CBD has been publicized as light cannabis, which has largely contributed to the fad but also caused some ambiguity.

-To date, the national drug safety agency (ANSM) considers that cannabis is illegal as a whole.
-The agency does not distinguish between CBD and THC.
-However, in France, it is the consumption of THC which is prohibited.
+To date, the national drug safety agency (ANSM) considers cannabis as illegal as a whole.
+The agency does not differentiate between CBD and THC.
+However, in France, it is the consumption of THC that is prohibited.

-Article R. 5132-86 of the Public Health Code provides that "The production, manufacture, transport are prohibited [...] cannabis, its plant and its resin, products containing it or those obtained from cannabis, its plant or its resin ”.
+Article R. 5132-86 of the Public Health Code provides that "Are prohibited the production, manufacture, transport [...] of cannabis, its plant and its resin, products which contain them or those obtained from cannabis, its plant or its resin ”.

-However, in Europe and during therapeutic use, hemp varieties with a THC level of less than 0.2% can be cultivated and distributed.
+However, in Europe and for therapeutic use, varieties of hemp with a THC level below 0.2% can be grown and distributed.
 This is the case with cannabidiol.
 So there is contradiction between European and French texts.